 Find a way to forgive their mistake.

 You may even ask if you did something to contribute to the hiding.
 Dig deep and find a way to promote a loving, warm relationship.
 It’s not a competition.
-Or if you like competition, you can see life that way BUT remember you two are on the same team.
-Working together not against each other.
+Or if you like competition, you can see a life that way BUT remember you two are on the same team.
+You are working together not against each other.

 God made us all different and our Money Personalities are part of that awesome uniqueness.
 Don’t let it ruin your relationship.
 You can always earn more money or pay off debt, but your relationship is priceless.